rishabhblock8/Daily_Progress_Report/README.md

 ***4th February*** : Made test cases and test data for Vocab test app, Discuss the project topics on blockchain and smart contracts.

 ***5th February*** : Completed it complainces activity, discuss about project, meeting regarding that, write description regarding that too, started reading about selenium documentation.

+***6th February*** : discussion about test cases for vocabulary test application, requirements for LMS app by Gurinder Sir, had doubts in the requirements.

+***7th February*** : API testing using Postman, environments, workspaces, global/environment variables, API testing with CLI (newman), wrote basic test case script and test steps s for testing.

+***10th February***: completed postman documentation, how to manage workspaces, how to get data from csv and data files, data driven testing, started with gitlab.

+***11th February***: implementing gitlab yml file, writing stages in it, Run pipeline on GitLab using git bash

+***12th February***: Discussed the doubts in requirements of LMS app, started craeting wire frames for LMS app using draw.io

+***13th February***: Discussion with client regarding changes in the wireframes, made ppt for project.

+***14th February***: multiple meetings with client regarding LMS app, also discussed project with ravi.

+***17th February***: had a meeting for LMS app with the client, improved wireframes for LMS app.

+***18th February***: Created test scenarios and cases for first demo of LMS app, test LMS application, pre-demo of LMS app with client.

+***19th February***: refined test cases and scenarios for lms app, meeting with client and investors for lms app, lms retrospective.

+***20th February***: meeting with client regarding use case requirements, discussed the flow for next demo, and also go through the user stories provided by client, also had some questions in it.